-Why not check beaches nearby as we have no beaches around Weston Super Mare and 21 Somerset beaches.
+Why not check beaches nearby as we have 6 beaches at Weston Super Mare and 21 beaches in Somerset.
 You can even take a look at our list of Somerset dog friendly beaches or even our United Kingdom Blue Flag beach list.

 Want some ideas on where to visit?